gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 ![](../../../assets/images/methodology-mo-stability_22-es.PNG)

 Where n_1 and n_2 are the sample sizes of the two groups, and w_i and w_j are the ordered values from the two samples.
 Essentially, we are computing the log-likelihood ratio between the two samples; the distribution approaches the chi-squared distribution as the sample size increases.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.epps_singleton_2samp.html) available for use.

 ## T-Test
 The t-test is a statistical hypothesis test used to determine whether there is a significant difference between the means of two groups or samples.
 It is a widely used parametric test in statistics and can be applied in various ways within the field of machine learning.
 The t-test is particularly valuable when comparing the means of two groups to assess whether they are statistically distinguishable.